hz764/Interactive-Lab-Hub-hz764/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

-\*\***Are there things that seemed better on paper than acted out?**\*\*
+\*\***Are there things that seemed better on paper than acted out?**\*\* Actually, the opposite.
+When acted out, the video gave a stronger sense of drama and storytelling than on paper.
+On paper, the storyboard showed the key ideas, but in the video the light effects, timing, and character emotions felt more vivid.
+The flow of scenes and black screen texts also created a stronger atmosphere, making the story clearer and more engaging than just sketches.

 \*\***Are there new ideas that occur to you or your collaborator that come up from the acting?**\*\*